mendix/docs/content/howto/atlasui/migrate-existing-projects-to-atlasui.md

 1. Delete the **UI_Resources** module.
 2. Download and import the [Atlas UI Resources](https://appstore.home.mendix.com/link/app/104730/Mendix/Atlas-UI-Resources) module from the Mendix App Store.
 3. When the Atlas UI Resources module is downloaded from the Mendix App Store, it will be found in **App Store modules**:

     ![](attachments/howto/migrate_dm_appstore.png)

-4. Example.

 After the import is complete, there may be some errors in the **Error** pane for navigation profiles or layouts that do not exist.
 Be sure to resolve all of these errors.